-Multi-family sales have slowed by a third year-over-year, possibly signaling a shift in investor sentiment, according to a new report by HQ Commercial's the Goodman team.
+Multi-family sales have slowed by a third year-over-year, possibly signaling a shift in investor sentiment, according to a new report

 The Goodman team’s third quarter Greater Vancouver report suggest that the 23 per cent decline in rental apartment sales may be due to recent interest rate hikes, stricter mortgage stress tests and government intervention.

 Goodman believes these factors may have caused prospective buyers to remain as tenants, slowing down sales but increasing the value of multi-family stock.